-7.3 Assessment of External Auditors
+6.3 Assessment of External Auditors

-The ARMC does not have a specific policies and procedures to assess the suitability, objectivity and independence of the external auditor.
+The ARMC does not have specific policies and procedures to assess the suitability, objectivity and independence of the external auditors.
 However, the ARMC undertakes an annual assessment of the suitability and independence of the external auditors.
 The ARMC meets with the external auditors to discuss their audit plan, audit findings and the Company's financial statements.

-The ARMC noted for FY2020, REANDA LLKG International, the external auditors of the Company and of the Group, have provided their written assurance that they are, and have been, independent through the conduct of the audit engagement in accordance with the By-Laws (on Professional Ethics, Conduct and Practice) of the Malaysian Institute of Accountants and the International Ethics Standards Board for Accountants' Code of Ethics for Professional Accountants.
+The ARMC noted for FY 2021, Reanda LLKG International, the external auditors of the Company and of the Group, have provided their written assurance that they are, and have been, independent through the conduct of the audit engagement in accordance with the By-Laws (on Professional Ethics, Conduct and Practice) of the Malaysian Institute of Accountants and the International Ethics Standards Board for Accountants' International Code of Ethics for Professional Accountants (including International Independence Standards).

-Upon completion of the assessment, the ARMC was satisfied with REANDA LLKG International's technical competency in terms of suitability and independence during the financial year under review.
+Upon completion of the assessment, the ARMC was satisfied with Reanda LLKG International's technical competency in terms of suitability and independence during the financial year under review.

-7.4 Financial Literacy of ARMC Members
+6.4 Financial Literacy of ARMC Members